karma-runner/karma/docs/intro/05-troubleshooting.md

 `karma` is all JavaScript code: perhaps you can debug your issue by adding logging?

 ### I'm getting an error during the installation related to the ```ws``` module, how can I solve it?
 This is a common Windows [issue](https://github.com/einaros/ws/issues/178), the compilation of the native [ws](https://www.npmjs.com/package/ws) module fails.
-Anyways, ```ws``` has a fallback JS implementation which NPM should take care using it.
-All you need to do is make sure that you're using an up-to-date version of NPM.
+Anyways, ```ws``` has a fallback JS implementation which npm should take care using it.
+All you need to do is make sure that you're using an up-to-date version of npm.
 To do that you can:

-#### Update NPM
+#### Update npm
 ```$ npm install -g npm```

 or

 #### Do a fresh NodeJS install
-If you have issues to update NPM, you can just go to the [NodeJS](http://nodejs.org/) download the current version.
-It will come with the latest NPM version.
+If you have issues to update npm, you can just go to the [NodeJS](http://nodejs.org/) download the current version.
+It will come with the latest npm version.

 ### The browser just does not start.
 What's going on?